nasa/apod-api/README.md

 A microservice written in Python with the [Flask micro framework](http://flask.pocoo.org).

 ### NOTE: Active code is in the EB branch.

 EB stands for Elastic Beanstalk.
 Some names and position of code had to be changed to work well given AWS's assumptions of what Flask files are called and located.

-Additionally, the EB branch has been updated to latest Earth Engine API version and Python version 3.
+Old code is staying in master branch until the newer code can be tested against different installation instructions.

 # Table of contents
 1. [Getting Started](#getting_started)